cchaine/ECAP5-DPROC/docs/src/arch/3_requirements.rst

 FENCE
 `````

-.. todo:: Add requirements for the FENCE instruction
+.. warning:: The FENCE instructions are scoped for version 1.0.0 but are not implemented in version 1.0.0-alpha1.

 ECALL
 `````

-.. todo:: Add requirements for the ECALL instruction
+.. warning:: The ECALL instruction is scoped for version 1.0.0 but is not implemented in version 1.0.0-alpha1.

 EBREAK
 ``````

-.. todo:: Add requirements for the EBREAK instruction
+.. warning:: The EBREAK instruction is scoped for version 1.0.0 but is not implemented in version 1.0.0-alpha1.

 Exceptions
 ^^^^^^^^^^